hashasnainalibohra123/Courier-Service/Courier Services/README.md

 mvn clean install
 ```

-## Spotless

-[Spotless](https://github.com/diffplug/spotless) automatically keeps your code formatted.
-Currently is is configured to use the [Google Java Format](https://github.com/google/google-java-format).

-There is an Intellij plugin called [google-java-format](https://plugins.jetbrains.com/plugin/8527-google-java-format/) that you can install to have Intellij match the format too.

-Running a build will automatically format the code.
-The pipeline is set up to fail the build if the Spotless check fails too.

 ## Running tests

 Unit tests are run automatically when the code is built.
 You can run also them directly with